LoganScott299/SpamStoppers/README.md

 Files recomemnded are the Subreddit Comments and Submissions

-Datasets for each subreddit can be found at this link where user can torrent the specific file necessary
+Datasets for each subreddit can be found at this link where the user can torrent the specific file necessary

     https://academictorrents.com/details/1614740ac8c94505e4ecb9d88be8bed7b6afddd4